pmean/build-website/text/99/diagnostic-99.md

 ![](../../../web/images/99/diagnostic-9906.gif)

+Plotting 1-spec on the x-axis
+- which seems odd
-Plotting 1-spec on the x-axis, which seems odd, but it is intended to have the same orientation as an ROC curve.
-In fact, this plot is often called an SROC (Summary Receiver Operating Characteristic) plot.
+- but it is intended to
+have the same orientation as an ROC curve.
+In fact
+- this plot is often
+called an SROC (Summary Receiver Operating Characteristic) plot.

-I experimented with trying to show the confidence limits for each study in the graph itself, by drawing rectangles with the width representing confidence limits for 1-spec and the height representing confidence limits for sens.
-Unfortunately, this graph was too cluttered to be useful.
+I experimented with trying to show the confidence limits for each study in the graph itself
+- by drawing rectangles with the width representing confidence limits for 1-spec and the height representing confidence limits for sens.
+Unfortunately
+- this graph was too
+cluttered to be useful.

 The computations for the actual meta-analysis are shown below.
-The code is a bit cryptic perhaps, but I am using "te" as an abbreviation for "treatment effect" and "se" as an abbreviation for "standard error."
+The code is a bit cryptic perhaps
+- but I am using "te" as an
+abbreviation for "treatment effect" and "se" as an abbreviation for "standard error."
 The metagen() function has similar notation.
 The only thing that is a bit confusing perhaps is the sm= portion.
 The letters "sm" stand for "summary measure.
 This is a label that metagen uses to make the output look nicer.

+`te1 <- sens   se1 <- sqrt(sens.overall * (1 - sens.overall) / (tp + fn))   deeks1.ma <- metagen(TE=te1
+- seTE=se1
+- studlab=study
-`te1 <- sens   se1 <- sqrt(sens.overall * (1 - sens.overall) / (tp + fn))   deeks1.ma <- metagen(TE=te1, seTE=se1, studlab=study, sm="Sensitivity")   te2 <- spec   se2 <- sqrt(spec.overall * (1 - spec.overall) / (tn + fp))   deeks2.ma <- metagen(TE=te2, seTE=se2, studlab=study, sm="Specificity")`
+- sm="Sensitivity")   te2 <- spec   se2 <- sqrt(spec.overall * (1 - spec.overall) / (tn + fp))   deeks2.ma <- metagen(TE=te2
+- seTE=se2
+- studlab=study
+- sm="Specificity")`

 and here is the output